jblairpdx/GIScience_I/labs/lab_5.md

 ##### Select taxlots that are in the city of Florence.

-Since definition queries cannot perform spatial queries, you'll need to export the results of a spatial selection to a new shapefile with a descriptive name (e.g. `Florence_Taxlots.shp`).
+Since definition queries cannot perform spatial queries, you'll need to export the results of a spatial selection to a new shapefile with a descriptive name (e.g. `Florence_Taxlots.shp`) and add it to your data frame.

 ##### Filter Florence taxlots to exclude water and right-of-way taxlots.